PPC: Think Before You Pay

 Adwords and SEO (search engine optimisation) are competing and complimentary online marketing strategies.
-In Adwords you bid for position on the search results pages against your competitors.
-The budget required is generally well over $1,000 per month and few small businesses can afford it.
+In Adwords, you bid for position on the search results pages against your competitors.
+The budget required is generally well over $500 – and most likely over $,1000 per month and few small businesses can afford it.

 Five Reasons to Think before you Pay of Adwords

 Especially since April 2016 this year when Google changed the page layout of its search results pages to remove the right-hand column of ads, thereby reducing the number of ads displayed per page load and making those remaining more expensive to bid for.

 What say your competitor saw your ad and clicked on it?
 Who pays for that?
 Google says they have a way to monitor and mitigate “click fraud”, but honestly, how can they?
 They won’t disclose how they do this, so we cant test their claim.
 It would not take too much effort to make clicks on Adwords ad appear to be authentic.

 While you are distracted monitoring daily bids and monthly budgets in Adwords, you are missing the biggest opportunity: your website.
 You could be investing time in new content, on-page optimisation, new inbound links and myriad of other strategies to funnel traffic to your site… for free.